 Dr. M.G.
 Kelly is the retired Dean of the College of Education and Integrative Studies at California State Polytechnic University, Pomona, and Chair of the California State University System’s Council of Deans.
 As such, she is the liaison between The Harbour School and the largest teacher preparation program in the United States.
-This collaboration holds the potential of providing some of the teacher candidates from the California State University system with international school experience at THS, learning about best practices in science and mathematics education here.
 Dr. Kelly has received several awards recognizing her achievements in integrating technology and education, most recently the Outstanding Leadership Award from the International Society for Technology in Education (ISTE).

 Dr. Kelly is also the former President of the International Society of Technology in Education (ISTE) and co-director of the National Education Technology Standards for Students, Teachers, and Administrators, the ISTE NETS series.
 She is the author of many books including: NETS Resources for Student Assessment.
 Prior to her work in educational technology, Dr. Kelly was active in the National Council of Teachers of Mathematics holding multiple positions in the organization and developing the original NCTM standards.
 Dr. Kelly says that she finds “the work of The Harbour School Advisory Board to be invigorating in that it stimulates conversations about how children learn and how to create the best environment to support their learning.”

 Dr. Stephen Pompea

 Dr. Stephen M. Pompea is the National Optical Astronomy Observatory’s first Observatory Scientist and serves as head of its Education and Public Outreach program serving the United States and Chile.
 His leadership in major national education projects sponsored by the National Science Foundation has helped shape many recent astronomy education innovations nationally and internationally.